 How to Perform Notarizations for Inmates

-Notarizing a document for an inmate at a correctional facility is not any different than other types of mobile notary signing services.
+Notarizations for inmates at a correctional facility are not any different than other types of mobile notary signing services.
 However, the process requires more time and preparation on your part.
 It involves many of the same general notary work responsibilities, but the most common notarization requests are property and vehicle releases.

 A common request for an incarcerated person is to get their vehicle out of the tow yard or authorize another individual to receive their property.
 You will most likely be assisting the inmate via a third party who would be reaching out to you – commonly an attorney or significant other.